 and then it follows that $\text{Sch}_j(\Omega_{n,j}) = \sigma(F_{n,j})$.
 Because $F_{n}$ is a symmetric matrix, a property $F_{n,j}$ has is $\left(F_{n,j}\right)^T = F_{n,n-j}$, thus the Schmidt coefficients on cut $j$ and $n-j$ are exactly the same.

-It turns out the submatrix of the QFT matrix $F_n$ was previously known to be approximately low rank, in particular it was studied through the \emph{spectral concentration problem}, which are introduced in details in Appendix~\ref{appendix:spectral_concentration}.
-To see the connection, consider the positive-definite matrix $T_{n,j} = F_{n,j}\left(F_{n,j}\right)^\dagger$:
+It turns out the submatrix of the QFT matrix $F_n$ was previously known to be approximately low rank, in particular, it was studied through the \emph{spectral concentration problem}, which are introduced in detail in Appendix~\ref{appendix:spectral_concentration}.
+To see the connection, consider the positive-definite matrix $T_{n,j} = F_{n,j}\left(F_{n,j}\right)^\dagger$, which has matrix elements

-We can apply the summation equation of the geometric series to remove the sum over $x'$ and simplify the matrix elements:
+We can apply the summation equation of the geometric series to remove the sum over $x'$ and simplify the matrix elements